mplough/mplough.github.io/_posts/2020-02-17-basic-piano-recording-techniques.md

 A digital audio file contains the sounds that you hear.

-A MIDI file contains no sounds of its own and instead contains commands commands that instruct an instrument how it should play sounds (note on, note off, pedal down, pedal up, etc.).
+A MIDI file contains no sounds of its own and instead contains commands that instruct an instrument how it should play sounds (note on, note off, pedal down, pedal up, etc.).

 As MIDI is a huge world unto itself, I'll focus on digital audio here.